Fighting the Works of the Flesh: Sex Outside of Marriage

 Ask anyone who admits to being a former pornography addict if his or her sexual fantasies were “healthy” and improved his or her life.
 Unfortunately, despite the negative consequences, society continues to glorify casual sex in culture and media.

-Here are some tips for removing fornication (in all its forms) from your life:
+Here are some tips for removing sex outside of marriage (in all its forms) from your life:

 1. Value the opposite sex as human beings, not sexual objects.
 The first step to overcoming fornication is training yourself to look at people of the opposite sex as human beings with distinct personalities and traits.
 Value a person’s smile, opinions and positive character traits instead of fixating on his or her physical appearance.
 Unchecked sexual desire, especially in males (who are naturally more externally and visually connected to sexuality than females), can devalue a human being into an object.
 Happy marriages are determined by growing love and respect for another human being.